DefangLabs/defang-github-action/README.md

 The simplest usage is to deploy a compose-based project to the Defang Playground.
 This is done by adding the following to your GitHub workflow, assuming you have a `compose.yaml` file in the root of your repository.

-To do so, just add the following to your GitHub workflow (note the permissions and the Deploy step):
+To do so, just add a job like the following to your GitHub workflow (note the permissions and the Deploy step):

 ```yaml
 jobs: